Understanding Cost of Living Across U.S. Counties

-3/ Other categories such as food, transportation, and taxes add additional pressure.
-While these costs are smaller compared to housing, they are still essential and cannot be easily reduced.
 In higher cost areas, these combined expenses push total annual living costs well beyond what many workers might expect.

-5/ However, the shift toward remote work also has broader implications.
-As more people move to lower cost counties, demand in those areas increases, which can gradually raise housing prices and living costs.
-The chart reflects current conditions, but these patterns may evolve as remote work continues to influence where people choose to live and work.
-Ultimately, location flexibility is becoming a key factor in managing the rising cost of living.
+The shift toward remote work also creates broader effects.
+As more people move to lower cost counties, demand increases, which can gradually raise housing prices and living costs.

 Dataset